liximomo/vscode-sftp/README.md

   // string - The absolute path on remote
   remotePath: "/",

-  // boolean - Uplaod on every save operation of VS code
+  // boolean - Upload on every save operation of VS code
   uploadOnSave: false,